Alladinsane/cdk-stages/README.md

 # Cdk-Stages
 python
 ## Summary
-Rapidly deploys a typescript cdk project that implements stages, an environment construct, and regional configurations.
+Rapidly deploys a typescript cdk project with a directory structured for implementing Stages.
+It includes a construct for creating Environments, basic structure for regional configurations, and defines some groupings of resource types into CostCenters.

 This follows a pattern suitable for managing multi-account deployments for users that already utilize AWS Organizations.
 It utilizes stack inheritance to limit code duplication and centralize configuration of each stage.